How To Play All The 'Legend Of Zelda' Games In Chronological And Release Order

 Platform: Game Boy Advance

-Slotting into the original Zelda timeline between Skyward Sword and Four Swords, The Minish Cap is relatively unique due to the fact that it shrinks Link down to the size of a bug so he can interact with a race of little people called the Minish.
+Slotting into the original Zelda timeline between Skyward Sword and Four Swords, The Minish Cap is relatively unique as it shrinks Link down to the size of a bug so he can interact with a race of little people called the Minish.

 If you only want to play the more famous games, you could skip this one, but you’d be missing out if you did – the reviews were very strong for The Minish Cap, so we’d recommend giving it a go if you haven’t already.